cosmos/sdk-tutorials/academy/golang-intro/3_interfaces.md

 }
 ```

-You should be able to see what this does, and know that it probably works.
+You should be able to see what this does and know that it probably works.
 Even so, you should test it.

 Save the previous program as `sum.go` in a folder `sumutil`.
 Then make another file with the following: